loriot/AzureSolutionTemplate/README.md

 Azure Cosmos DB is Microsoft's globally distributed, multi-model database.
 With the click of a button, Azure Cosmos DB enables you to elastically and independently scale throughput and storage across any number of Azure's geographic regions.

-This solution instantiate Cosmos DB with a documentDB API, you can access your data using SQL like queries.
-It is in use in our default architecture to provide data to the offline powerBI client.
+This solution instantiates Cosmos DB using the documentDB API, allowing access to data using SQL-like queries.
+It is used in this default architecture to provide data to the offline Power BI client.

 ## Azure SQL database